Crab Pot Escapement Study Underway in Washington

 This project is part of a Fishing for Energy gear innovation grant, administered by the National Fish and Wildlife Foundation (NFWF) and funded by the NOAA Marine Debris Program.

 What’s something unique about the project?

-The project leads will include best fishing practices information into the annual Fishing Pamphlet produced each year informing fishermen of new regulations and fishing rules.
+The project included best fishing practices information into the annual Fishing Pamphlet produced each year informing fishermen of new regulations and fishing rules.
 This pamphlet reaches thousands of fishermen each year.